shaunlusk/C64Style/README.md

 # C64Style

 ## What is it?
-A framework for rendering Commodore 64 style graphics with JavaScript and HTML5 Canvas.
+A library for rendering Commodore 64 style graphics with JavaScript and HTML5 Canvas.

 - Fun for creating retro-style games and animations.
 - Lightweight